CNA Prep FAQs

 The fees are broke down in the following steps:

-- Once the Board of Nursing informs Prometric that you are eligible for testing, you will receive a letter by mail or email with your scheduled test date and regional test site location.
+- Once the Board of Nursing reviews and approves your criminal background, Prometric will send you an email with your scheduled test date and regional test site location.

 What kind of criminal background is required for the State of Florida CNA exam?